djalbat/reaction/README.md

     React = reaction.React;
 ```

+Now just write your [JSX](https://facebook.github.io/react/docs/jsx-in-depth.html) and React code in the normal way.

-You can also clone the repository with [git](https://git-scm.com/):
+You can also clone the repository with [git](https://git-scm.com/)...

     git clone https://github.com/djalbat/Reaction.git

-Install the necessary [npm](https://www.npmjs.com/) modules:
+the install the necessary modules with [npm](https://www.npmjs.com/):

     npm install

-You will need to do this if you want to have a look at the examples.
+You will need to do this if you want to look at the examples.

-Now just write your [JSX](https://facebook.github.io/react/docs/jsx-in-depth.html) and React code in the normal way.

 ## Examples